 In order to proceed through the gateway to the EPA, apprentices must also have achieved the BIFM L4 Diploma in FM (i.e. a minimum of 48 credits).
-Apprentices without L2 English and Maths will need to achieve this level prior to taking the EPA.
+Apprentices will also need to achieve English and maths in line with the funding rules.